averma205/National-Power-Outages-Severity-Analysis/README.md

 These results indicate that the missingness in `CAUSE.CATEGORY.DETAIL` is likely influenced by the `CAUSE.CATEGORY`, suggesting a **MAR mechanism**.
 However, no dependency was found with `OUTAGE.DURATION`.
 This exploration helps refine our understanding of missingness and guides further cleaning and analysis.

+## Hypothesis Testing

+#### Hypothesis Test 1: Outage Duration and NERC Regions

+**Question**: Does the average outage duration vary significantly across different NERC regions?

+**Null Hypothesis (H₀)**: The average outage duration does not change based on the NERC region it occurs in.
+**Alternative Hypothesis (H₁)**: The average outage duration does change based on the NERC region it occurs in.

+**Test Statistic**: Total Variation Distance (TVD), calculated as the absolute difference in mean outage duration across NERC regions.
+**Significance Level**: 0.05.

+---

+#### Results:

+- The observed test statistic (TVD) was approximately **0.2254**.
+- The resulting **p-value** was **0.223**, indicating that the observed difference in outage duration across NERC regions is not statistically significant at the 5% level.

+---

+#### Conclusion:

+With a p-value of **0.223**, we fail to reject the null hypothesis.
+This suggests that there is insufficient evidence to conclude that outage duration varies significantly across NERC regions.
+However, further exploration with additional data might uncover more subtle trends.